LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

   - **Default**: Uses Unity's default display names.
   - **Friendly**: Uses the display name and property path to generate quasi-identifiers that are easy-to-read.
   - **Advanced**: Uses the full property path as-is.
 - **Lock Names**: Prevents directly editing the Object name field in the table view.
 Does NOT apply when pasting content or importing files.
+Does not apply to Collection Tables, which always lock their Group Name column.
 - **Row Line Height**: The number of vertical lines each row will use in the table.
 Increase to allow more room for multiline content and larger asset previews.
-- **Show Asset Previews**: Display asset previews and thumbnails in the table layout.
+- **Show Asset Previews**: Display asset previews and thumbnails in the table layout, including Addressable Asset References.
 Increase "Row Line Height" to scale the preview size.
 - **Asset Preview Scale Mode**:
   - **Stretch To Fill**: Scales the texture to completely fill the preview.
   - **Scale And Crop**: Scales the texture to fit the target preview while preserving the aspect ratio.
 Parts of the texture may be cropped.
   - **Scale To Fit**: Scales the texture to fit entirely within the target preview while preserving the aspect ratio.
 Letterboxing may appear.
 - **Show Row Index**: Display the row index next to each row.
+- **Row Index Format**: When "Show Row Index" is enabled, choose how the row index is labeled.
+  - **Alpha**: Spreadsheet style letters (A, B, C, ...
+AA, AB).
+  - **Numeric**: The zero based row number.
 - **Show Column Index**: Display the column index next to each column.
+- **Column Index Format**: When "Show Column Index" is enabled, choose how the column index is labeled.
+  - **Alpha**: Spreadsheet style letters (A, B, C, ...
+AA, AB).
+  - **Numeric**: The zero based column number.
 - **Show Children**: Display child Object fields.
 This includes deeply nested child Objects.
 - **Show Arrays**: Display the elements of arrays and other collections as individual columns.
 Requires the "Show Children" setting to be enabled.
 - **Override Array Size**: Enable to override the minimum number of columns displayed for each array.
 When disabled it will use the first non-sorted Objects array sizes.
 Disable to improve performance with arrays.